 Second Degree Murder

-Then there's a spontaneous killing which is a second degree murder where somebody very quickly becomes angry and forms the intent to kill and then kills another person.
-But that doesn't really answer the question because sometimes the person that gets killed is doing something on their end as well which can cause there to be a defense in the case that can cause the person to become extremely angry and maybe there's a lesser charge like voluntary manslaughter.
+Then there's a spontaneous killing, a second-degree murder where somebody very quickly becomes angry and forms the intent to kill and then kills another person.
+But that doesn't answer the question because sometimes the person who gets killed is doing something on their end, which can cause defense in the case that can cause the person to become extremely angry, and maybe there's a lesser charge like voluntary manslaughter.

 I mean, is that right under those circumstances?
-And a lot of times you're like, no we can't live in a society like that where somebody is hit or punched and then they snap and go get a gun and shoot somebody.
-Obviously, you can't do that.
+And often you're like, no, we can't live in a society like that where somebody is hit or punched, and then they snap and get a gun and shoot somebody.
+You can't do that.

 Prosecutor Has Burden Of Proof

 But sometimes, the lines are much closer to murder-related offenses, and sometimes there are defenses.
 I mean, this is where you need the help of an excellent criminal defense attorney who has done murder cases, seen what juries focus on when they decide these cases because what ends up happening is you do the jury trial in the murder case, and the prosecutors because they have the burden put on all their evidence.
 Then the defense gets an opportunity to cross-examine and attack the credibility of all their witnesses.